-Any financial organization using SWIFT services must comply with SWIFT Customer Security Programme (CSP) requirements.
-This framework specifies requirements for properly protecting data, managing access, and responding to incidents.
+Any financial organization using SWIFT services must comply with SWIFT Customer Security Programme (SWIFT CSP) requirements.
+This framework specifies requirements for ensuring proper access management, incident response, and data security in banking.

 In addition to global cybersecurity requirements, there are also country-specific ones.

 Some requirements vary from region to region.
 Let’s explore the most well-known: